For quick guides to creating and using your ORCID iD, please download any of the below handouts.

 Under Vitas & Biosketches, click ORCID Registry or the bubble labeled Create or Connect your ORCID ID.
 This will take you to the ORCID logon page where you can sign in to your existing ORCID account and link it to UNLV Folio.

 You should also make sure to add your ORCID in the Profile section of UNLV Folio.
-Select Profile from the left-hand menu.
+To do this, select Profile from the left-hand menu.

 Scroll down to the Author/Researcher Identification data field and click Add.
 Then enter your ORCID and any other identifiers you wish to include in the appropriate fields.